Graduate Student Experience

 - Facilities are completely furnished including bedroom, living room, and kitchen furniture as well as kitchen appliances and a microwave.

-- All utilities including water, electricity, trash, and heat and air conditioning are included.
+- All utilities including water, electricity, trash, and heat are included.

 Learn more about our graduate housing options.